 Posted for James Stratis.

-The Egyptian gods of Kommos During the fourth season of the Kommos excavation in 1979 the team from the University of Toronto, discovered, amongst other finds, two faience statues of Egyptian deities – Sekhmet and Nefertum.
+During the fourth season of the Kommos excavation in 1979 the team from the University of Toronto, discovered, amongst other finds, two faience statues of Egyptian deities – Sekhmet (AB85) and Nefertum (AB86).
 The fact that both statues were found together points to a connection with Memphis, Egypt.
 This is where Sekhmet was the consort of Ptah and the mother of Nefertum.

 The second statue found at Kommos was of a standing, striding Nefertem.
 The Nefertem typically occurs in human form with his symbol, a blue lotus flower on his head.
 That emblem seems to be broken off, the Kommos statue.
 Sometimes he is depicted emerging from a lotus flower.
 The lotus symbol harkens back to his association with perfume.
 “Nefertem was thus associated not only with the blue lotus (Nymphaea cerulea) but also with the sun god who emerged from it” (Wilkinson, 2003) According to Sir J.D.
 Wilkinson, Nefertum was associated with royalty but was feared by the common people as the son of Sekhmet.
 Amulets to protect against Nefertum as well as amulets of Nefertum are traced from the Third Intermediate Period, the time when the Kommos statues were made.